wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSourceConfiguration.md

 ## Configure OPC UA data source

 **Note:** OPC UA data source configurations cannot be modified manually.
-Use the REST endpoints to add or edit the configuration.
+You must use the REST endpoints to add or edit the configuration.

 Complete the following steps to configure the OPC UA data source: